Coronavirus: US announces vaccine donations boost | DW | 03.06.2021

 The DPA ratings allow US vaccine producers priority access to supplies and equipment.
 This lifting could free up raw materials for vaccine producers in other countries, particularly the Serum Institute of India (SII).

-The US has more than enough vaccines to innoculate its population, prompting accusations that it had been contributing to vaccine inequity.
+The US has more than enough vaccines to inoculate its population, prompting accusations that it had been contributing to vaccine inequity.
 It faced increasing pressure to share its wealth of vaccines.

 More than 63% of American adults have received at least one dose, and domestic demand is falling.